MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/manage-apps-and-solutions/full-formxml-expected.md

 ---
 title: Full formXml is expected to create a form
-description: Describes an issue where the message Microsoft.Crm.CrmInvalidOperationException: full formXml is expected to create a form is displayed during solution import. ms.reviewer: squassina ms.topic: troubleshooting ms.date: 06/18/2021
+description: Describes an issue where the message full formXml is expected to create a form is displayed during solution import. ms.reviewer: squassina ms.topic: troubleshooting ms.date: 06/18/2021